MChecaH/ManiaCheck/README.md

 ## Planned Checks

-- Check that Easy difficulty doesn't have scroll changes
+- ~~Check that Easy difficulty doesn't have scroll changes~~
 - Check whether variable timing maps have scroll Normalisation
+- Check whether normalizing Green Lines are right on top of Red Lines
 - Complete hitsound checks (consistency between difficulties, duplicate hitsounds, etc.)
+- Check for **extremely** close together notes to avoid stuff like [this](https://cdn.discordapp.com/attachments/808360583669874688/996761548536156281/unknown.png).

 ## How to Install